324712/Beyond-Sushi/README.md

 # Beyond Sushi
 Elaboration of the three-part front-end exam of the elective front-end development.
+Please note that this template was not chosen by me, this was copied exactly from the images we had to use.
+The use of color is very ugly, but totally not a personal choice.

 ### Grades